straker/kontra-asset-loader/README.md

       console.log('Loaded ' + progress.loaded + ' of ' + progress.total + ' assets.');
     });

-Once loaded, all assets can be accessed from `AM.assets`.
+Once loaded, all assets can be accessed by name from `AM.assets`.

 #### Loading Assets